Kagoshima 鹿児島

 How to get to Kagoshima?

-Kagoshima is now connected to the Kyushu shinkansen network.
+Kagoshima is now connected to the Kyushu Shinkansen bullet train network.
 These trains arrive at Kagoshima-Chuô main station easily connecting Kagoshima from Hakata station to Fukuoka, in 80 minutes.
 Connecting further to Western Japan, Hiroshima, Okayama, and Osaka, all included in the JR Pass.
-Express shinkansen connect directly to Shin-Osaka and Kagoshima stations in about 4 hours.
+Express Shinkansen connects directly to Shin-Osaka and Kagoshima stations in about 4 hours.

 - Getting to Kagoshima by plane